JDRF Research Strategy, Priorities, and Funding Opportunities

 An amendment or waiver of any provision of the Terms and Conditions by JDRF must be in writing to be effective.
 Notwithstanding the foregoing provisions, nothing in JDRF’s IP policy is intended to, or should be construed to, conflict with Federal or foreign State law governing the Grantee Institution, including any Bayh-Dole or NIH/European Commission obligations that may arise with respect to Inventions resulting from research funded by both JDRF and Federal or foreign State funds.
 Federal or foreign State law shall govern in the event of any inconsistency with the IP policy.

-Therapeutic Goal: A replenishable encapsulated beta cell product capable of delivering insulin independence for at least 1 year with no chronic immunosuppression therapy
+Therapeutic Goal: A beta cell replacement product capable of delivering insulin independence for at least 1 year with no chronic immunosuppression therapy

-Progress in beta cell and stem cell biology has resulted in protocols for deriving human pancreatic endocrine cell progenitors from human embryonic stem cells (hESC).
-Several companies have applied this knowledge and are poised to develop hESC-derived pancreatic progenitors as potential commercial beta cell replacement products.
+Progress in beta cell and stem cell biology has resulted in protocols for deriving human pancreatic endocrine cell progenitors and surrogate beta cells from human embryonic stem cells (hESC) and human induced pluripotent stem cells (iPSC).
+Several companies have applied this knowledge and are poised to develop hESC-derived pancreatic progenitors and functional surrogate beta cells as potential commercial beta cell replacement products.
 Meanwhile, xenotransplantation using porcine islets has also advanced and is gaining acceptance as a potential readily available cell source.
-These advances have positioned hESC-derived cells and porcine islets as the most promising replenishable alternative sources of beta cells.
+These advances have positioned hESC/iPSC-derived cells and porcine islets as the most promising replenishable alternative sources of beta cells.
 As such, developing effective encapsulation approaches for immune protection of these cell sources is currently a major JDRF priority.

-JDRF expects the ultimate immune protective encapsulated cell source products to evolve over a multi-stage development pathway.
-Each next generation product using either encapsulated hESC-derived cell products or porcine islet cells is anticipated to improve immune protection to increase durability of activity as they eliminate the burden of immunosuppression.
+JDRF expects the ultimate encapsulated beta cell replacement products to evolve over a multi-stage development pathway.
+Each next generation product using either encapsulated hESC/iPSC-derived cell products or porcine islet cells is anticipated to improve immune protection to increase durability of activity as they eliminate the burden of immunosuppression.
 In FY2013, JDRF established an encapsulation consortium involving academia and industry partners to accelerate the development timeline of encapsulated islets by encouraging collaborations among multi-disciplinary experts (bioengineers, chemists, immunologists, transplant researchers, etc.) and by fostering protocol standardization and independent replication of promising results.
 Research applications in the area of Encapsulation (except training grants) that are selected for funding will be required to participate in the JDRF Encapsulation Consortium.

-- Macro-encapsulation device development and testing with human pluripotent/embryonic stem cell-derived beta cell products that have demonstrated functional competence
+- Macro-encapsulation device development and testing with hESC/iPSC-derived beta cell products that have demonstrated functional competence

 - Large animal and clinical testing of technologies that have robust pre-clinical proof-of-principle

-- Elucidation of mechanisms to improve durability and mature function of encapsulated beta cell sources
+- Elucidation of mechanisms to improve durability and mature function of encapsulated beta cell sources, including but not restricted to: oxygen limitation, glucose-stimulated insulin delivery kinetics, long-term cell density maintenance, etc.

 - Modification of cells and/or associated materials to optimize local immune modulation for long-term beta cell/islet survival and function without systemic immune suppression